 Will writing for AI hurt my Google rankings?
 No. The practices that make content quotable to an LLM are the same ones that make it rank — they reinforce each other.

-Where do I start?
+Where do I start with SEO for AI?
 Audit your top pages for answer-first structure, schema coverage, and topical depth.
 Fix those three and you improve in both channels at once.